EMU900 series

-The EMU900 series is a series of electric multiple unit passenger trains owned by Taiwan Railways Administration (TRA).
+The EMU900 series is a series of electric multiple unit passenger trains operated by Taiwan Railway Corporation.
 Manufactured in South Korea by Hyundai Rotem, the trains are used on Local and Fast Local services, which stop at most stations.
 They entered service on 6 April 2021.

 History

-The EMU900 series were purchased by the TRA as part of an effort to replace its aging rolling stock, specifically the Chu-Kuang and Fu-Hsing services, and to increase the carrying capacity of the system.
-In 2017, the Ministry of Transportation and Communications approved an approximately $100 billion NTD plan to replace 990 rail vehicles, or 39.15% of all vehicles, by 2024.
+The EMU900 series were purchased by the then Taiwan Railways Administration as part of an effort to replace its aging rolling stock, specifically the Chu-Kuang and Fu-Hsing services, and to increase the carrying capacity of the system.
+In 2017, the Ministry of Transportation and Communications approved an approximately NT$100 billion plan to replace 990 rail vehicles, or 39.15% of all vehicles, by 2024.
 The plan included 520 electric commuter railcars, 600 intercity railcars (EMU3000 series), 107 diesel locomotives, and 60 electro-diesel railcars.
-As the only bidder, South Korea's Hyundai Rotem was contracted for building the commuter railcars for $25.7 billion NTD.
+As the only bidder, South Korea's Hyundai Rotem was contracted for building the commuter railcars for NT$25.7 billion.
 This marks the first contract given to Hyundai Rotem since 1999.

 The trains were built in Hyundai Rotem's Changwon plant.
 The first two trainsets were delivered to the Port of Hualien on 24 October 2020, and began special passenger services between Shulin and Keelung from 1 April 2021, between Shulin and Hualien on 5–6 April as an additional service during the Qingming Festival, and eventually on 6 April as an ordinary local train between Keelung and Miaoli.
 Hyundai Rotem plans on delivering all trainsets by 2023.